Before we discuss the common email marketing myths, let me share with you few common past myths:

 This figure shows the result of a research conducted by eMarketer.

 You can see there is a visible improvement in the open rates.
-Relevant content can also help you get more attention from your subscribers.
+Relevant content in emails can also help you get more attention from your subscribers.

 Additionally, relevant emails can also help you get new orders and new subscribers as well.